Blog

 Johanna Wolfe Long Range Planning & Government Outreach

-Present: Sandy Ericksen, Lori Bulla, Cassie Ramsay, A.D.
-Koen, Michael Kuhnen, Marilyn Harper, Charlie Bowman.
-Not Present: Dan Gonzalez, Johanna Wolfe, Darin Lee.
-NOTE: Due to the ongoing COVID-19 lockdown and social distancing, this meeting was hosted by Sandy using ZOOM technology, with participants either on their computer or cell phone cameras or just phoned in.
+Present: Sandy Ericksen, Marilyn Harper, Michael Kuhnen, Lori Bulla, Cassie Ramsay, Dan Gonzalez, Charlie Bowman.
+Absent: Johanna Wolfe, A.D.
+Koen, Darin Lee.
+Guest: 2021-22 Board Member Hope Edmondson.
+NOTE: Due to the ongoing COVID-19 lockdown and social distancing, this meeting was hosted by Sandy using ZOOM.

 Candlelight Oaks Civic Club, Inc